-The story continues in the downstairs galleries, starting with Expanding City where you’ll find exquisite fashion and jewellery, the graffitied walls of a 1750 prison cell and the Rhinebeck Panorama, an incredibly detailed watercolour of London in 1806.
-After a quick spin through the re-created Vauxhall Pleasure Gardens, you'll emerge into People's City and a suitably Dickensian mock-up of a Victorian street.
-Other exhibits include a 1908 taxi cab, a 1928 art-deco lift from Selfridges, an interactive water pump that makes clear the perils of the once-insanitary water system, and a fascinating multimedia display on the Suffragettes.
+Downstairs displays exquisite fashion and jewellery in the Expanding City and the Rhinebeck Panorama, an incredibly detailed watercolour of London in 1806.
+After the recreated Vauxhall Pleasure Gardens, you'll emerge into People's City and a suitably Dickensian mock-up of a Victorian street.
+Other exhibits include a 1908 taxi cab, a 1928 art-deco lift from Selfridges, an interactive water pump that makes clear the perils of the once-insanitary water system, and a fascinating multimedia display on the suffragettes.
 This section ends with WWII, where the testimonies of ordinary people are particularly moving.
 World City brings things up to date with Beatles memorabilia, race riots and gay-rights marches.
-Last but by no means least is the City Gallery, showcasing the gilded and frescoed Lord Mayor’s coach (1757) is then found in the City Gallery.
+The gilded and frescoed Lord Mayor’s coach (1757) is then found in the City Gallery.